GitMirroring/gnuboot/site/news/libreboot20211122.md

   GRUB will stall a lot less often, and feel more responsive, when dealing with LUKS-encrypted setups.
 * `coreboot`: cstate 3 now supported on MacBook2,1 and Macbook1,1.
 This results
   in lower CPU temperatures and higher battery life on idle.
+Thanks go to vitali64 on IRC for this fix
 * Reset bug fixed, on GM45 platforms (ThinkPad X200/T400/T500 and so on).
 These laptops did not reliably reboot, on the Libreboot 20210522 testing release.
   They now reboot reliably, with this fix.
 See: